Activities for team building and games for your virtual team

 65. Show and Say of Meyers-Briggs

-Have everyone take an indicator test of Myers-Briggs type and then share their results (optionally) with the team.
-Ask people how they felt about their performances, have a moderator lead the debate.
+Have everyone take an indicator test of the Myers-Briggs type and then share their results (optionally) with the team.
+Ask people how they felt about their performances, and have a moderator lead the debate.
 (For example: Do you explain your findings accurately?
 Why or why not?
-Why we love it: Even the findings of certain basic personality assessments will help us better understand each other than time and proximity.
+Even the findings of certain basic personality assessments will help us better understand each other than time and proximity.

 66. Costume squad, guess who?

 Have you still been waiting for a strong excuse to hold a traditional costume party?
 A simple costume party will become a team-building activity with a little guessing game fun tossed into the mix.
-Make sure everybody dresses up in a completely concealing outfit.
-Get a ton of those traditional peel and stick name tags, and have participants write 3 hints on 3 different tags to their identity.
-They will stick Why we appreciate it: If everybody guesses, they'll have lots of time to focus about all of their coworkers' great attributes.
-They might also hear some great new stuff about their coworkers throughout the major discovery.
+Make sure everybody dresses up in a concealing outfit.
+Get a ton of those traditional peel-and-stick name tags, and have participants write 3 hints on 3 different tags to their identity.
+They will stick.
+Why we appreciate it: If everybody guesses, they’ll have lots of time to focus on all of their coworkers’ great attributes.
+They might hear some great new stuff about their coworkers throughout the major discovery.

 67. Dream Squad of the Office

-Fantasy-league-team-building-at-work Start a "office fantasy league" in which workers (or coaches, if you wish) can create their dream team.
+Fantasy-league-team-building-at-work Start an “office fantasy league” in which workers (or coaches, if you wish) can create their dream team.
 Keep the game fair with a list of staff assigned to coaches.
 The coaches are clearly assigning a dream position for each person on their roster.
-If each team has 5 members, so each coach gets a 5-person list and 5-position list.
+If each team has 5 members, each coach gets a 5-person list and a 5-position list.
 (Stealthy Assassin, Silent Ninja, Master Strategist, Ambassador and Team Leader, for example) Coaches allocate a role to each person and explain why they made that decision.
-Share this data with the "recruits" so that they can see what they admire most about their colleagues.
-Why we love it: This game puts workers out of their normal jobs and makes them consider what expertise Jaime has other than a visual memory of Accounting.
+Share this data with the “recruits” so that they can see what they admire most about their colleagues.
+This game puts workers out of their normal jobs and makes them consider what expertise Jaime has other than a visual memory of Accounting.

 68. Game of Eye Contact

 Teachers use the game of eye contact to improve the nonverbal communication abilities of youngsters.
 Just guess what?
-In adults, this practice also helps develop nonverbal communication skills.
+In adults, this practice helps develop nonverbal communication skills.
 Nonverbal contact influences how we interpret and communicate with people, pulling them through the intentions and feelings of others.
-Why we love it: In our device-driven culture, easy, continuous eye contact has become uncommon.
-You will keep staff entertained while doing little planning by making the eye contact into a team-building operation.
+In our device-driven culture, easy, continuous eye contact has become uncommon.
+You will keep staff entertained while doing little planning by making eye contact into a team-building operation.

 69. The Hot Potato Initiative

 Employees work on a collaboration throughout Collaboration Hot Potato but there is a catch.
-So here is how it works: A project or a project plan is initiated by one person.
-They pass the project to someone else when a randomly-set timer goes off.
+Here is how it works: A project or a project plan is initiated by one person.
+They pass the project to someone else when a randomly set timer goes off.
 Repeat.
 Repeat.
 Meanwhile, invite a disinterested person to cancel the game at any moment.
 (You might have a pre-formatted email to send to all your colleagues.)
-When that participant "calls" the game, whoever at that moment has the project must go before a panel to clarify the project and respond to any criticisms.
-Why we love it: This idea might end up being "managed" by everyone, but it is in everyone's best interest to find opportunities to collaborate together and draw on what their partners have already achieved in fruitful ways.
+When that participant “calls” the game, whoever at that moment has the project must go before a panel to clarify the project and respond to any criticisms.
+This idea might end up being “managed” by everyone, but it is in everyone’s best interest to find opportunities to collaborate together and draw on what their partners have already achieved in fruitful ways.

 70. Breaks on team building

-Why we love it: All of the workplace personalities will get behind quick, pleasant team-building tasks.
+All the workplace personalities will get behind quick, pleasant team-building tasks.

-Grab a hat and encourage others (things they just want help with) to drop in paper slips for their personal or job tasks.
+Grab a hat and encourage others to drop in paper slips for their personal or job tasks (things they want help with).
 You pull one slip randomly once a month and have your staff support the person who dropped it in with whatever they need.
-Why we enjoy it: Calling for and providing assistance helps teams to develop partnerships.
+Calling for and providing assistance helps teams develop partnerships.

 72. Bureau Soundtrack

-To make workers apply and vote on songs that totally fit on the office playlist, use an online or voting system.
-Build a playlist and listen to it sometimes.
+Use an online voting system to encourage workers to apply and vote on songs for the office playlist.
+Then, build a playlist and listen to it sometimes.

-To decorate a meeting room, a wall or even a corridor, get together.
-Since patterns can differ significantly from person to person, decorating allows an excellent compromise exercise and the contact it takes in order to achieve that compromise.
-Moreover, because someone shares a workplace, everybody should be involved in keeping the common space as nice as possible.
+Get together to decorate a meeting room, a wall, or even a corridor.
+Since patterns can differ from person to person, decorating allows an excellent compromise exercise and the contact necessary to achieve that compromise.
+Because someone shares a workplace, everybody should be involved in keeping the common space as nice as possible.

 74. Find this together